microsoft/rushstack.io-website/pages/api/rush-lib.commonversionsconfiguration.preferredversions.md

 ## CommonVersionsConfiguration.preferredVersions property

-A table that specifies a "preferred version" for a dependency package.
+A table that specifies a "preferred version" for a given NPM package.
+This feature is typically used to hold back an indirect dependency to a specific older version, or to reduce duplication of indirect dependencies.

 <b>Signature:</b>